What is a Singapore Employment Pass?

 What is the eligibility for an Employment Pass?

-In addition to the above, a candidate must earn at least $4,500 a month (with effect from 1 September 2020) to qualify for an EP.
+In addition to the above, a candidate must earn at least $5,000 a month to qualify for an EP.
 Older applicants will have to command a higher salary that is commensurate with the work experience and quality they are expected to bring.

-Also, with effect from 1 December 2020, new EP applicants in the financial sector will need to earn at least $5,000 a month.
-For EP renewals, the new criteria will take effect from 1 May 2021.
+Also, new EP applicants in the financial sector will need to earn at least $5,500 a month.

 Related topics: Employment Pass for Foreign Professionals »